surifirstpin/biplus_documentation/docs/SavingReports.md

 - **Private() Public() share()** provides report accessibility to the users.

 ## Defining Global Filter fields
-Global filter added in this section is automatically r
+Global filter added in this section is automatically refelect

 ## Cache option with specific duration